| ‘Buenos Aires Tour’ was an

 movements, attitudes (flexible lines).
 Everything looks the same but it

 is not.
 A fugue line opens for us: a multi-Buenos Aires experience.
+“This Buenos Aires is tinged with

 my readings, my life away, specific places, things happened by chance,